netlify-templates/victor-hugo/site/content/press/how-can-the-science-of-motivation-help-transform-care-delivery.md

 ---
-articlename: 'How can the science of motivation help transform care delivery? '
+title: 'How can the science of motivation help transform care delivery? '
 date: '2019-12-19'
 summary: >-
   What is the role of human behavior in healthcare?
 Looking at both patients and